Majestic Picture Theatre, Malanda: Description

 The Majestic Picture Theatre is located on the corner of Eacham Place and Catherine Street in Malanda on the Atherton Tableland opposite the Malanda Post Office.
-The theatre is a prominent building in the township and is located in close proximity to the Malanda Hotel, which is still owned by the English family, the original proprietors of the theatre.
+The theatre is a prominent building in the township and is located near the Malanda Hotel, which is still owned by the English family, the original proprietors of the theatre.

 The theatre is a large timber-framed building with a decorative curved and stepped parapet concealing the Gabled roof auditorium and skillion roofed aisles of the theatre behind.
 The building is supported on concrete stumps and local rainforest hardwood is used throughout the building for framing, cladding and flooring.

 The building's facade facing Eacham Place to the north-west is lined horizontally with painted chamferboards.
 Accessed from the footpath by three concrete stairs, the entrance to the theatre is recessed and comprises a pair of single light three panel doors with single panel sidelights.
 A poster bill frame hangs on the wall between the entrance and a double-hung two light sash window to the north and a mosaic mural (created as part of the Centenary of Federation celebrations) hangs on the south side of the entrance.

 Six timber posts fixed to raised concrete footings support a later metal sheeted timber framed awning over the footpath.
 Centred in the wall above the awning, four pairs of two light Casement windows provide natural light and ventilation to the projection room.
 Fixed above the windows is an awning and above that is signage bearing the name: "Majestic Theatre".

 The north-eastern elevation facing Catherine Street is lined with metal sheeting and contains seven double-hung two light Sash windows and three pairs of exit doors with steps to street.
 Above the skillion roof and along the full length of the building, two light top-hung sash windows provide ventilation to the auditorium.

 On the opposite side of the building the south-west elevation is similarly detailed with three exit doors and five windows as well as a door to the kitchen at its western end.
 A later concrete block addition that contains toilets is attached to the exterior of the original building.

 The rear elevation facing a service lane is lined with ripple iron.

 Internally the theatre retains many of its early features, including entrance foyer, auditorium, projection-room above the entrance foyer, mezzanine "dress circle", stage, seating and dressing rooms.